DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Hm?"

-He heard a energetic voice from within of a room that was allocated to them.
+He heard an energetic voice from within the room allocated to him.

 "It is completed!" _TL Note:_ Reiren

 "Hey, hey, are you sure it is going to be ok?
-It smells a great deal..."
+It smells very awful..."

 "Thee can leave it to me.
 If thee would like, how about sampling it?"

-"Mmm, rather not to."
+"Mmm, I'd rather not."

-These voices belonged to Rinne and Reiren.
+These voices probably belonged to Rinne and Reiren.

-He asked both of them to take care of their luggage while he was going to the old doctor, but surprisingly he could hear lively voices from the other side of the door.
+He asked both of them to take care of their luggage while he was visiting the old doctor, but surprisingly he could hear lively voices from the other side of the door.

 "Hey, Rinne?
 Reiren?
 ...Eeww, what's this smell!?"

-His nose was assaulted by awful smell.
+His nose was assaulted by a terrible smell.

-As soon as he opened the door he was attacked by a bizarre mix of sweetness, like that coming from condensed milk, together with a rotten smell that would make you cough when you inhale it.
+As soon as he opened the door he was attacked by a bizarre mix of sweetness, like that of condensed milk, together with a rotten smell that would make you cough when you inhale it.

 "I'll open the window to ventilate..."

 "What is thee saying?
 I'm just making a elixir.
 Look."

-Elven shrine maiden pridefully shown off a flask.
+Elven shrine maiden pridefully showed off a flask.

-Just as Kai brought his nose closer to slowly boiling pink liquid, he was assaulted by even stronger smell that filled the room.
+Just as Kai brought his nose closer to the slowly boiling pink liquid, he was assaulted by an even stronger smell that already filled the room.

-"What a terrible smell, but is that an elven elixir...?"
+"What a terrible smell; is that an elven elixir...?"

-It was said that elves and dwarves who were living in the forest would combine together various fruits and leaves that were natural remedies and create elixirs, holding mysterious powers.
+It was said that elves and dwarves who were living in the forest would combine together various fruits and leaves that were natural remedies and create elixirs, which held mysterious powers.

 _Potion that could cure ten thousand illnesses with a single drop._

 _<span title="alchocol">Sake</span> that could tame any animal in the forest._

-Then there was a thing that Reiren hold in her hand.
+Then there was the thing that Reiren was holding in her hands.
-To Kai it felt like a smell of a juice, squeezed out of food scraps.
+To Kai it smelled like a juice squeezed out of food scraps.

-"Thy wound, human medicine is unlikely to have much of effect, isn't it?"
+"On thy wound, human medicine is unlikely to have much effect, isn't it?"

 Reiren looked at his bandages.

-"That said thee would be troubled fighting spirits in such sorry state.
+"That said thee would be troubled fighting spirits in such a sorry state.
-Therefore <span title="Rephrased 特別に as I think she is trying to say it to make him feel honoured by her kindness">feeling generous</span>, I thought of trying to make elixir that would cure your wound in a half of day."
+Therefore <span title="Rephrased 特別に as I think she is trying to say it to make him feel honoured by her kindness">feeling generous</span>, I thought of trying to make this elixir that would cure your wound in half a day."

-"Half of day!?"
+"Half a day!?"

 "Umu.
 If thee drinks it this evening, tomorrow it shall be healed completely without leaving any single trace of the wound."